|Teaching method||Contact hours|

 - reflection on educational practice.

-Written exam with open questions.
+Assignments and written exam with open questions.

 |Compulsory for:||WUEDU||BSc Minor Education||2AF, 5AF|